-For the video part we'll use Skype / ZOOM / WhatsApp / Hangouts / MS Teams / Google Meet / FB Messenger we'll use Google Docs as a whiteboard for me and as a notebook for you, with which new vocabulary and grammar can be noted down, texts can be shared, viewed and edited by both the student and the tutor.
-Online lessons in this combination have proven to be very effective and can take place from the comfort of your own home.
+For the video part we'll use Skype / ZOOM / WhatsApp / Hangouts / MS Teams / Google Meet / FB Messenger and for the writing part Google Docs as a blackboard for me and as a notebook for you, so new vocabulary and grammar can be noted down, texts / pics / links can be shared, viewed and edited by both the student and the tutor.
+Online classes in that combination have proven to be very effective on the long run.

 In addition to regular German classes I also offer conversation lessons with a focus on general conversation topics, such as basic conversation starters, family, work, hobbies, travels, eating & drinking etc. We can talk about the Viennese and living in Vienna, the tasks after relocation, your new work environment, potential culture shock, and about the Austrian culture, society, language, (business) etiquette, manners, customs or any other topic you'd like to.
 Private conversation training is highly interactive with about 50% of learner participation, since you are the only one learner, so you'll speak a lot based on question-answer sequences, which really can help you master everyday communication with the natives ;-)